nightscout/nightscout.github.io/docs/vendors/northflank/new_user.md

 - #### You can reuse your existing MongDB Atlas database.

-!!!info "Costs"
-    Recommended for Heroku migration.

 Migrating from Heroku?
 [Edit your Heroku site variables](../../heroku/new_user#editing-config-vars-in-heroku) and copy the `MONGODB_URI` or `MONGO_CONNECTION` variable.
     Lost your string?
 [Recover it](../../../troubleshoot/atlas/#recover-your-connection-string) from MongoDB Atlas.

 - #### You can create a new MongoDB Atlas database.

-!!!info "Costs"
-    Recommended for a free Nightscout site.

 To create a new MongoDB database follow [these instructions](../../mongodb/atlas/#create-an-atlas-database) and come back with your `MONGODB_URI` connection string.
-The Atlas database size is limited to 512MB of data and is free to try.
+The Atlas database size is limited to 512MiB of data and is free to try.
 This might evolve in the future.
+When the MongoDB Atlas database is full your Nightscout site will crash.

 - #### You can create a new Northflank Mongo database.

 !!!warning "Costs"
+    The Mongo database is free, you only pay for the storage
-    Minimum price is 0.3$ per GB per month.
+    Minimum price is 0.3$/month, cost is then 0.3$/GB/month.
+    A good database is important for your Nightscout site reliability.

 </br>